-Lake Superior Beach - Superior Shores Resort
+Lake Superior Beach - Porcupine Mountains in the distance

 We stayed at Superior Shores Resort, near Ontonagon, Mi, at one of their lakeside cabins.
 Very compfy with a warm gas fired fireplace and picturesque views of the lake; perfect for reading and relaxing.
 And while we were definitely off the beaten path in a winter wonderland, modern amenities were available - cable-satellite TV and wireless internet.
 We could have stayed a few more days had we not other travel commitments in Wisconsin and Minnesota.

 On this visit, the winter in the upper midwest was unusual for the capricious snowfall.
 The Porcupine Mountains Ski Area normally receives 140 to 200 inches of snow a year.
 This season the early snows were so sparse that the ski hill didn't open until January 17th - the latest on record.
 However, by mid-February though conditions were ideal - for downhill skiing, cross country, snowmobiling, and snowshoeing.